 Breast Cancer Survivorship Program

-Patients who have survived breast cancer have different concerns than those who are currently receiving treatment.
-Jefferson's Department of Radiation Oncology recognizes the challenges cancer survivors face and has formed the Breast Cancer Survivorship Program, designed to prevent, detect and treat the long-term complications you may experience from your cancer treatment.
+Survivors of breast cancer have different concerns than those who are currently receiving treatment.
+Jefferson's Department of Radiation Oncology recognizes the challenges breast cancer survivors face and has formed the Breast Cancer Survivorship Program, designed to prevent, detect and treat the long-term complications you may experience from your cancer treatment.